-This beautifully balanced member of the show fraternity, could easily be dismissed as a no frills dog because of his good workability and short coat.
+This beautifully balanced member of the show fraternity could easily be dismissed as a no-frills dog because of his good workability and short coat.
 Wrong!
 He has a lot of elegance and style and ought never to be expected to enter the ring without the formal rituals of good grooming.

 The Pointer was the first dog, so far as we know, used to stand game in the sense in which we use the term today, and was developed as a distinct breed much earlier than any of the setters.
-It seems likely that Pointers came into general use in Spain, Portugal, throughout Eastern Europe and in the British Isles at approximately the same time, although the development of the English Pointer took place in Great Britain.
-The first Pointers appeared in England around 1650, some time before wing-shooting with guns became popular, and Pointers were often used to locate and point hares in conjunction with Greyhound coursing.
-However, by the 18th century, wing-shooting had come into vogue, and the “shorthair” has been considered by the majority of sportsmen the equal, if not the superior, of any of the gun dogs.
+It seems likely that Pointers came into general use in Spain, Portugal, throughout Eastern Europe and the British Isles at approximately the same time, although the development of the English Pointer took place in Great Britain.
+The first Pointers appeared in England around 1650, sometime before wing-shooting with guns became popular, and Pointers were often used to locate and point hares in conjunction with Greyhound coursing.
+However, by the 18th century, wing-shooting had come into vogue, and the “short hair” has been considered by the majority of sportsmen the equal, if not the superior, of any of the gun dogs.

-For maximum shine begin the bathing with Plush Puppy All Purpose Shampoo with henna (a colourless, no build-up extract) as this is known as the “shine” shampoo.
+For maximum shine begin the bathing with Plush Puppy All Purpose Shampoo with henna (a colorless, no build-up extract) as this is known as the “shine” shampoo.
 Dilute with water at a ratio of 5:1 for show grooming i.e. 5 parts water to one part shampoo.
-For use on any white areas, if your dog has them, Plush Puppy Whitening Shampoo well diluted to 5:1 i.e. 5 parts water to one part shampoo.
+For use on any white areas, if your dog has them, Plush Puppy Herbal Whitening Shampoo well diluted to 5:1 i.e. 5 parts water to one part shampoo.
 Does not lighten but wonderfully tones for a pearly white finish.
 Again the balance for this is to give the tonal qualities to the white by removing any unwanted warm/red tones from the white.

 Personally, I like to blow dry this coat.
 Cool dryer and blast all the dead hair out.
 I find this rolls the coat and keeps it regenerating without the holes one associates with coat shedding.
-He will shed, but it won’t be a moth eaten finish – it will be even.
+He will shed, but it won’t be a moth-eaten finish – it will be even.
 Now you have a good even surface to work with and complying thoroughly with your standards requirements.

 Now let the grooming begin – if you thought this was the end of the contribution to show day – you have another thing coming.
 I believe in the principle of 100 small things to make a great dog rather than any one big thing.
 I have seen ordinary dogs turned into extraordinary dogs with the right approach and yet they were always good dogs.
 Unfortunately, no-one else got to see just how good they could be till taken in hand.

-Trim the whiskers - this breed looks great with a clean face.
+Trim the whiskers. – this breed looks great with a clean face.
 Neaten his tuck up with a pair of clippers turned upside down and if you have a wobbly hand, hold your left forefinger and middle finger under the front of the clipper head just behind the blade and, keeping a loose wrist, arc the angle slightly to present a clean silhouette.

-Using thinning shears, neaten the point of tail by rounding off.
+Using thinning shears, neaten the point of the tail by rounding off.
 Proceed to neaten also the 2 cowlicks where the 2 hair patterns meet at back of stifle.
 This dog does call for good musculature and to appear powerfully developed with all that power pack of dog showing under the skin.
 You don’t want to leave any fluffy bits standing out away from the body to detract from the clean line he must present.

-Whiten up his whites on show day with a touch of Plush Puppy Coverup Cream applied thinly with a barely damp piece of kitchen sponge and worked against the growth of the coat.
+Whiten up his whites on show day with a touch of Plush Puppy Cover Up Cream applied thinly with a barely damp piece of kitchen sponge and worked against the growth of the coat.
 Apply a dab of chalk block or loose chalk onto a small bristle hairbrush and allow to dry.
 Comb or brush afterwards for a clean finish.
 This gives a clean and bright finish to his whites and will within reasonable conditions last all day.

 Good handling, good presentation and a good dog – what else can beat that?